truongcongviet/port-individual/src/content/post/actions-and-blinks/index.md

 ## Introduction

-Today, Solana Foundation announced the release of two innovative specifications — Actions & Blinks.
+Today, Solana Foundation announced the releases of two innovative specifications — Actions & Blinks.
 This article is oriented towards non-technical participants in the Solana or any other Blockchain ecosystem with a superficial knowledge of how apps work.

 ## Actions